opea-project/Haystack-OPEA/README.md

 # Haystack-OPEA

 This package contains the Haystack integrations for OPEA Compatible [OPEA](https://opea.dev/) Microservices.
+At its core, OPEA offers a suite of containerized microservices—including components for LLMs, embedding, retrieval, and reranking—that can be orchestrated to build sophisticated AI workflows like Retrieval-Augmented Generation (RAG).
+These microservices are designed for flexibility, supporting deployment across various environments such as cloud platforms, data centers, and edge devices.​

+For more information, see [Getting Started with OPEA](https://opea-project.github.io/latest/getting-started/README.html), [OPEA Components](https://github.com/opea-project/GenAIComps) and [Full Examples](https://github.com/opea-project/GenAIExamples).

 ## Installation